Zeltnera namatophila

 Zeltnera namatophila, the spring-loving centaury, is a rare species of flowering plant in the gentian family.
 It is endemic to the Amargosa Valley, in Nye County, southwestern Nevada.

+Scientific name

+The name was originally spelled as Centaurium namophilum.
+In the protologue, the authors provided the etymology for the name, stating it was derived from the Greek nama (spring) and philos (loving).
+As the genitive of 'nama' is 'namatos', the compound name should have been 'namatophilum', and it was subsequently corrected.

 Distribution

 The plant is endemic to Ash Meadows, in the Amargosa Desert directly east of Death Valley National Park.
 It has been recorded as being present in California in 1978, but no occurrences have been recently confirmed there.

 The plant grows in moist and wet soils in the ash meadows wetlands.
 The soil has a high clay content and a high pH, with salts remaining as water is evaporated in the desert air.
 The plant occurs in meadows of saltgrass (Distichlis spicata) and next to streams, springs, and seeps.

 Other plants in the area include Ash Meadows gumplant (Grindelia fraxino-pratensis), Emory baccharis (Baccharis emoryi), and Tecopa bird's beak (Cordylanthus tecopensis).

 Description

 Zeltnera namatophila is an annual herb producing a branching stem up to 45 centimeters tall.
 The plant blooms during the heat of summer, from July to September.
 The flower is roughly a centimeter wide with a deep pink corolla tinged yellow in the throat.

 The fruit is a capsule containing about 50 seeds, and each plant can produce many capsules.
 It is thought to be a ruderal species, producing many tiny seeds that spread about and sprout up in disturbed habitat in a weedlike manner.
 The seeds probably also persist for a long time in the soil seed bank.